ftrias/TeensyDebug/README.md

 You can also do these things by hand and not use installer app for your platform.

-Installing on Mac
+Installing for Arduino on Mac
 -------------------------------------------

 This tool requires Python, which is installed by default on Macs.
 Install by running `install-mac.command` located in the `extras` directory.
 This script creates a new menu option in Arduino and copies itself to the tools directory.
 Then it will create a local library with the source files.

-Installing on Windows
+Installing for Arduino on Windows
 -------------------------------------------

 This tool is installed by running `teensy_debug.exe` in `extras` as Administrator.
 Do this by right-clicking on the file and selecting `Run as administraor`.
 This program creates a new menu option in Arduino and copies itself to the tools directory.
 Then it will create a local library with the source files.

-Installing on Linux
+Installing for Arduino on Linux
 -------------------------------------------

 Run `install-linux.sh` in `extras` to install.
 It assumes your Arduino is installed in `~/arduino`.
 If this is not so, pass the direction with the `-i=path` option.
 It will create a local library with the source files.

-Installing from ZIP file
+Installing for Arduino from ZIP file
 -------------------------------------------

 If you install this library as a ZIP file from the Arduino menu, it will not install the additional menu options for running GDB after uploads.
 You will either have to do these things manually (see "Installing overview") or you will have to follow the "Running GDB manually" instructions a few sections below.